sabinavam1/Text-Analysis-Project/instructions.md

 As you work through this project and experiment with different libraries in Python, you may encounter roadblocks or have questions about your code.
 That's when you can use GenAI tools, like ChatGPT to clear out any issues.
 You are also encouraged to learn other approaches, besides the techniques mentioned above, to process, analyze and visualize your own text dataset in Python from ChatGPT or other GenAI tools, who will serve as your assistant, providing helpful suggestions, aiding your learning process.

 **Reminder**: While GenAI tools can be incredibly helpful in resolving issues or suggesting new approaches, it’s important not to rely too heavily on them.
 Always test and validate the generated code, making sure it meets the project requirements and that you fully understand how the code works.
+Include comments in your code that indicate which parts were generated with GenAI assistance, and provide links or references to the sources if applicable.
+This practice not only helps maintain academic integrity but also demonstrates your learning process.

 Here's how to make the most out of GenAI tools (using ChatGPT as an example):